codeforamerica/form-flow/README.md

 In order to download all the files associated with a submission a user needs to use the download-all
 endpoint:  `/file-download/{submissionId}`.
-The download-all endpoint requires that the `id` attribute for the httpsession matches the `submissionId` for the group of files in the submission that you would like to download.
-When you reach the download-all endpoint every file in the `user_files` table associated with a submission are zipped together and downloaded.
+The download-all endpoint requires that the `id` attribute for the HTTP session matches the `submissionId` for the group of files in the submission that you would like to download.
+When you use the download-all endpoint, every file in the `user_files` table associated with a submission are zipped together and downloaded.

 ## Address Validation